TIMS U-Pb Isotope Geology Laboratory

 Booking: Contact Facility Manager

-- A new IsotopX Phoenix is currently being installed and is under testing
+- A new IsotopX Phoenix is currently installed and under testing

 Low-blank laboratory with HEPA filtered facilities for mineral dissolution and processing